shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "There's a fourth one in there.
 Find it."

-"Ahhh… ooo…" The midwife tiptoed back to the body and plunged her hand into the bloody pot again.
-She swished her hand around, squirming as it scraped the edges.
+"Ok.”
+Medic Lersha’s tooth bled profusely, dripping all over the body.
+“All I’m sensing is the pain of the cat.”

+“Is she still alive?”

+Medic Lersha felt for a heartbeat.
+“Just barely.”
+She knelt over the dying cat.
+“I’m sorry, Pantrinome.”
+Medic Lersha took her knife and stabbed it straight into the cat’s heart.
+The blood flowing down her tooth slowed to a trickle.

+The cat took one last dying breath.

+Medic Lersha’s tooth still dripped blood.
+“I’m sensing something.”
+She ripped open the wound with her bear claw, but didn’t find a kitten.

 "Where is it?"
+Awoomoon asked impatiently.

 "It's not in here."

 "We're running out of time."

-"Ahhh… ooo…" She dug around.
-Suddenly her eyes widened.
-"There's a hole!
-There's a hole!"
-The midwife punched her hand through the hole.
-A small current blew under the carcass and cooled the wet blood on her hands.
-Her eyes widened.
-"We've got to move the body!"
-She pushed and pushed, but the body was too heavy.
-She went to unstrap the drums but Pantrinome's hands were resting on them.
-So she unclasped the boots first.

-*Bum.
-Bum.
-Bum.*

-The midwife pulled the boots off one by one.
-She pushed the cat body over on its side with a great effort and a big breath.
-Underneath where the body had been, laying in a pool of blood, covered in a blanket of guts, was the fourth kitten.
+Then she found a hole in the backside of the cat.
+“It’s underneath!”
+She rolled the cat corpse over to the side.
+Beneath it, in a puddle of blood, covered in a blanket of guts, laid the fourth and final kitten.

-*Bum.
-Bum.
-Bum.*

-The midwife reached in and extracted a kitten burrito from the messy pile.
+Medic Lersha reached in and extracted a kitten capsule from the messy pile.
 "It's breathing!"

 *Bum.
 Bum.
 Bum.*